-Petitioner was out of the country on the dates alleged, and she billed the Medicare program for services she claimed to have provided to specific individuals on those dates.
-Thus, both of the "facts material" to determining whether CMS properly revoked Petitioner Barbour's Medicare enrollment are resolved in CMS's favor, and CMS is entitled to summary judgment.
+Dr. Barbour was out of the country on the dates alleged, and Petitioner billed the Medicare program for services it claimed she provided to specific individuals on those dates.
+Thus, both of the "facts material" to determining whether CMS properly revoked Petitioner Clear Vue's Medicare enrollment are resolved in CMS's favor, and CMS is entitled to summary judgment.

 Nor am I persuaded that Petitioner's additional arguments should alter this result.
-She asserts that she is not subject to revocation because the services billed for were, in fact, provided to Medicare beneficiaries, just not by her.
-She offers four categories of explanation:
+It asserts that it is not subject to revocation because the services billed for were, in fact, provided to Medicare beneficiaries, just not by Dr. Barbour.
+Petitioner offers four categories of explanation:

-First, for three of the 142 claims - dated July 13, 2009, June 29, 2010, and August 16, 2011 - she asserts that she provided the services while she was in the country, but the dates listed on the billing forms were inaccurate.
+First, for three of the 142 claims - dated July 13, 2009, June 29, 2010, and August 16, 2011 - it asserts that Dr. Barbour provided the services while she was in the country, but the dates listed on the billing forms were inaccurate.
 The bills should have indicated July 7, 2009, June 25, 2010, and August 11, 2011.
 P. Br. at 5; P. Exs.
 4-6.4

 4 This is a bit of a departure from Petitioner's position at the reconsideration level.
-In the written declaration she filed during those proceedings, she claimed that a technician provided "ancillary ophthalmological testing services" while she was out of the country from July 9 through 19, 2009.
+In Dr. Barbour's written declaration, filed during those proceedings, she claimed that a technician provided "ancillary ophthalmological testing services" while she was out of the country from July 9 through 19, 2009.
 CMS Ex.
 2 at 29 (Barbour Decl. ¶ 7).
-But she also maintained that three other claims were provided while she was in the country, and her billing personnel entered incorrect dates of service.
-She did not then identify those three claims.
-CMS Ex.
-2 at 5.
+But she also maintained that three other claims were provided while she was in the country, and

-Petitioner has come forward with evidence that she provided services to three individuals on two of the dates claimed (July 7, 2009 and June 25, 2010).
+Petitioner has come forward with evidence that Dr. Barbour provided services to individuals on two of the dates claimed (July 7, 2009 and June 25, 2010).
 P. Exs.
 4, 6.
 With respect to the third, the date of service is August 10, 2011, not August 11; that apparent error is inconsequential because she was in the country on both days.
 P. Ex.
-5. For purposes of summary judgment, I accept that Petitioner provided services on those dates and, drawing all reasonable inferences in her favor, that the service dates submitted to Medicare were in error.
+5. For purposes of summary judgment, I accept that Dr. Barbour provided services on those dates and, drawing all reasonable inferences in Petitioner's favor, that the service dates submitted to Medicare were in error.
 P. Exs.
 4-6.
-However, based on the Board's sound reasoning in Shimko and Gaefke, she does not escape responsibility by showing that her billing agent submitted erroneous claims.
+However, based on the Board's sound reasoning in Shimko and Gaefke, Petitioner does not escape responsibility by showing that its billing agent submitted erroneous claims.

-Moreover, even if I eliminate these claims (which I could not justify doing), CMS has come forward with ample other examples of her billing for services that she did not provide.
+Moreover, even if I eliminate these claims (which I could not justify doing), CMS has come forward with ample other examples of Petitioner billing for services that the directing physician (Dr. Barbour) did not provide.

-Second, Petitioner maintains that "some of the services provided and billed while [Petitioner] was out of the country were provided by substitute practitioners" P. Br. at 5.
-But she concedes that the claims she submitted indicated that she provided the services.
+Second, Petitioner maintains that "some of the services provided and billed while Dr. Barbour was out of the country were provided by substitute physicians" P. Br. at 5.
+But Petitioner concedes that the claims submitted indicated that Dr. Barbour provided the services.
 P. Br. at 6; CMS Exs.
 7-25.5